 - use computer-aided design (CAD) software to design and model plans

-- prepare and calculate cost estimates for jobs
+- prepare cost estimates for jobs

 - supervise the building, installation, repair and replacement of systems